Gina Kingsbury: Hockey Canada

 Kingsbury joined the national program in 1999, as a member of the Under-22 team.
 At the age of 19, she joined the senior team for the IIHF 2001 World Championship.
 She had two goals and two assists in the tournament, winning the gold medal.
-In the middle of the second period of the gold medal game, Canada had a 2-1 lead and Kingsbury started to shed tears because she knew the team was close to winning gold.
+In the middle of the second period of the gold medal game, Canada had a 2–1 lead and Kingsbury started to shed tears because she knew the team was close to winning gold.
 Head coach Danielle Sauvageau told her to hold back but she says was excited to be part of a gold medal team.

 The 2006 Olympic Winter Games in Turin was Kingsbury's first Olympics.
 She played on Team Canada's "Kid Line" along with Meghan Agosta and Katie Weatherston.
 The members of the line were considered three of the most promising young prospects.
 Kingsbury finished the tournament with three assists, and winning her first Olympic gold.

 Two subsequent appearances in the IIHF World's followed.
 Kingsbury contributed two goals over five games at the 2007 World Women's Hockey Championship in Winnipeg, where Team Canada won the World Championship gold medal.
 At the IIHF Worlds in Harbin, China, Kingsbury scored one goal and three assists in five games as Team Canada went on to take the silver medal.

 When Kingsbury won her first gold medal with Canada in 2006, she became the third St. Lawrence alumnus athlete to win an Olympic gold medal.
 Her jersey number for Canada is 27, the same number that she had while skating for St. Lawrence.
 Fellow hockey player, Isabelle Chartrand was the second St. Lawrence alumnus who won an Olympic gold medal (doing so with Canada's women in 2002).
 The first St. Lawrence alum was Ed Rimkus, who won gold in 1932.

 She has won two gold medals (in 2001 and 2004) and a silver (2005) in total at the women's world championships.

 On September 14, 2010, Hockey Canada announced that Kingsbury, along with three other players retired from international hockey.
 As part of the IIHF Ambassador and Mentor Program, Kingsbury was a Hockey Canada athlete ambassador that travelled to Bratislava, Slovakia to participate in the 2011 IIHF High Performance Women's Camp from July 4–12.

 CWHL

-After graduating from St. Lawrence, played the 2004-05 season with the Montreal Axion of the National Women's Hockey League.
+After graduating from St. Lawrence, played the 2004–05 season with the Montreal Axion of the National Women's Hockey League (NWHL).
 She led the team with 31 goals and added 29 assists, finishing the 30-game season with 60 points.
-Kingsbury joined the Calgary Oval X-Treme of the Western Women's Hockey League in 2006.
+Kingsbury joined the Calgary Oval X-Treme of the Western Women's Hockey League (WWHL) in 2006.
 She had 31 points (11 goals, 20 assists) in 19 games as the Oval X-Treme went on to win the Esso Women's National Championship.
-In 2007-08, Kingsbury was in her second season with the Calgary Oval X-Treme of the Western Women's Hockey League, Kingsbury scored 20 goals and added 25 assists in 23 games.
+In 2007–08, Kingsbury was in her second season with the Calgary Oval X-Treme of the Western Women's Hockey League, Kingsbury scored 20 goals and added 25 assists in 23 games.